gingerchew/ginger.wtf-2024/src/posts/what-i-learned-making-top-level-dev.md

 *Family Feud Buzzer* Wrong, it wasn't.

-Apparently, loading a website with a large amount of elements on the page is bad for performance.
+Apparently, loading a website with a large amount of elements on the page is *"bad for performance"*.
 The solution ended up being...
 JavaScript...
 I know, I hate saying it, but it is.

 So I wrap the first pass with nunjucks into a `<noscript>` tag, and look at my options.
 First thing's first, how do I get the data without making a request.
 Here is a trick that I think more people should use to transport medium amounts of JSON.
 Zero requests, and the browser sees it as a string, not an object/array.